hashgraph/hedera-mirror-node/docs/operations.md

 For mirror node operators running v1 db schema, the following steps can be taken to upgrade to v2.

-1. Setup a new TimescaleDB database
+1. Set up a new TimescaleDB database

     A new TimescaleDB server must be spun up.